MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-language.md

 ### LUIS example
 In this example, you will build a weather bot that is able to understand and respond to various hypothetical commands, such as "What's the weather like in Paris", "What's the temperature next week in Seattle", and so on.
 The bot is using LUIS to identify the intent of the user, and then reply with the appropriate prompt.

 To get started with LUIS, go to <a href="http://www.luis.ai" target="_blank">LUIS.ai</a> and build your own custom language model.
-Our <a href="https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Plan-your-app" target="_blank">Getting Started</a> guide describes in details how to build your first model through the LUIS user interface, or programatically via the LUIS APIs.
-We encourage you to watch our  <a href="https://www.youtube.com/watch?v=jWeLajon9M8&index=4&list=PLD7HFcN7LXRdHkFBFu4stPPeWJcQ0VFLx" target="_blank">basic</a> video tutorial.
+The <a href="https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Plan-your-app" target="_blank">Getting Started</a> guide describes in details how to build your first model through the LUIS user interface, or programatically via the LUIS APIs.
+You can watch a  <a href="https://www.youtube.com/watch?v=jWeLajon9M8&index=4&list=PLD7HFcN7LXRdHkFBFu4stPPeWJcQ0VFLx" target="_blank">basic</a> video tutorial.

-To create the bot, you will use the <a href="http://aka.ms/bf-bc-vstemplate" target="_blank">Bot Application .NET template</a> as our starting point.
+To create the bot, you will use the <a href="http://aka.ms/bf-bc-vstemplate" target="_blank">Bot Application .NET template</a> as a starting point.
 Note that you need to build the language model for the weather bot in LUIS first.
 To accomplish this, follow the steps in this <a href="https://www.youtube.com/watch?v=39L0Gv2EcSk&index=5&list=PLD7HFcN7LXRdHkFBFu4stPPeWJcQ0VFLx" target="_blank">video</a>.

 After you set up your language model, create your project with the Bot Application template, and add the following class to handle the integration with your LUIS language model.